Public Policy

 Master of Public Policy

-The Public Policy program at the Josef Korbel School of International Studies is committed to the development of tomorrow’s policy leaders through an innovative core curriculum that emphasizes analytical, evidenced, and expertise-based solutions to contemporary policy issues.
-The Master of Public Policy (MPP) degree, offered by the graduate program in public policy, gives students the opportunity to identify, analyze, and solve challenging policy issues at local, state, national, and global levels of governance.
+The Master of Public Policy (MPP) program at the Josef Korbel School of Global and Public Affairs develops tomorrow’s policy leaders through an innovative curriculum that emphasizes analytical, evidenced, ethical, and expertise-based solutions to today's most pressing policy challenges.
+Korbel's MPP students develop the knowledge and skills necessary to pursue careers of purpose in the public, private, and non-profit sectors at local, state, national, and global levels.

 Curriculum Overview: